jlevy/og-equity-compensation/README.md

 🚧 Add real-world example of a famously low strike price that paid off beyond expectations

-Sounds great, right?
-Well, let’s get into some of those conditions and limitations on when this can work out well for you—and when it might not.

-### Vesting
+### Vesting and cliffs

-🄳 One of the most significant conditions is that you usually “earn” rights to the shares or options over time or under certain events.
+🄳 One of the most significant conditions on stock and stock option awards is that you usually “earn” rights to the shares or stock options over time or under certain events.
-This is called **vesting** those rights.
-People talk about *shares or options vesting*, or that the *person is vesting* while in a certain position.
+The process of incrementally gaining ownership is called **vesting**.
+(People may refer to *shares or options* vesting, or say that a *person* is vesting while in a certain position.)

-🚧 Re: “People talk about…” Are both descriptions correct?
-(Rachel) wonders whether we might choose one or the other for clarity within this Guide, only marking here that you are likely to hear both.

-- 🄳 Vesting usually occurs according to a **vesting schedule**.
+🄳 In the majority of cases, vesting occurs incrementally over time, according to a **vesting schedule**.
 You vest only while you work for the company.
-  For example, it is very common to have stock or options vest over a period of four years, a bit at a time, where none of it is vested at first, and all of it is vested after four years.
+If you leave immediately, you get no equity, and if you stay for years, you get most or all of it.

+🄳 When vesting occurs because of an event, it is called **accelerated vesting (or acceleration)**.
+For example, full vesting may be immediate if a company is acquired.

-- 🄳 Vesting schedules can also have a **cliff**, designating that you must work for a given amount of time before you vest at all.
+🄳 Vesting schedules can also have a **cliff**, designating that you must work for a given amount of time before you vest at all.

 - For example, if your equity award had a one-year cliff and you only worked for the company for 11 months, you would not get anything, since you haven’t vested in any part of your award.
 Similarly, if the company is sold within a year, depending on what your paperwork says, you may also receive nothing on the sale of the company.
 - A very common vesting schedule is vesting over **4 years**, with a **1 year** cliff.
   This means you get 0% vesting for the first 12 months, 25% vesting at the 12th month, and 1/48th (2.08%) more vesting each month until the 48th month.
   If you leave just before a year is up, you get nothing, but if you leave after 3 years, you get 75%.

 - 🌪 Cliffs are an important topic.
   When they work well, cliffs are an effective and reasonably fair system to both employees